DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 > The module’s map of Barovia depicts a dotted line that appears to connect the Tser Pool Encampment to Tser Falls.
 Despite its appearance, <span class="citation">Tser Falls (p.
 37)</span> makes clear that this is not a shortcut.
 Instead, this dotted line is a footpath that leads to the base of Tser Falls, one thousand feet below the bridge overhead.
 At no point does it actually reconnect to the main road.
 >
 > To travel from the Tser Pool Encampment to Vallaki, the players will instead need to travel south, back toward the River Ivlis Crossroads, then take the Old Svalich Road westward.

+> [!info]+ **No Random Encounters**
+> This guide incorporates the material in the original *Curse of Strahd* module only by reference.
+As such, whenever the players are traveling, you should disregard the <span class="citation">Random Encounters (p.
+28)</span> section except where a particular encounter is referenced and incorporated directly.
 # C1.
 The Svalich Woods
 The journey from the village of Barovia to the River Ivlis Crossroads is three miles long and takes one hour.
 ## C1a.
 The Barovian Scouts